bodo-ai/Bodo/docs/docs/quick_start/quickstart_platform_sdk.md

 )
 ```

-### Create a Job
+### Run Python Job

-Lets now create a job on our `RUNNING` cluster.
+**Step 1: Write the Job Script**

-First, access `https://platform.bodo.ai` and navigate to the Jupyter notebook in your workspace.
-Then
-create the following `test.py` file in your main directory:
+Access https://platform.bodo.ai and open the Jupyter notebook in your workspace.
+Create the following test.py file in your main directory:

 ```python
 import pandas as pd